PureStorage-OpenConnect/qradar-security-solutions/README.md

 Click [here](https://support.purestorage.com/FlashArray/PurityFA/FlashArray_Admin_and_CLI_Reference_Guides) and refer to the section Creating API Tokens for details on how to create an api_token.

 Config file has only one entry per FlashArray.
-To incorporate new Volumes or Protection Groups, you can perform an in-place edit on the corresponding array line within the file.
+To incorporate a new Volume or Protection Group, you can perform an in-place edit on the corresponding array line within the file.
-The plugins will automatically detect these changes for subsequent executions.
-When adding a new array and you must users should append a new line to the file. as illustrated below, and provide the required details accordingly.
-The following table illustrates an example for the variables in the file:
+The plugins  automatically detect the changes for subsequent executions.
+When adding a new array, you must append a new line to the file and provide the required details as described in the following table:

 | Name                  | Type        | Description                                 | Required |
 | --------------------- | ----------- | ------------------------------------------- | -------- |